Common Causes of Recurrent Lip Rash (Cheilitis)

-- Take Omega-3 fatty acid supplement (my favorites are Cod Liver Oil or Tuna Omega-3 capsules from Standard Process (availabel through healthcare practitioners).
+- Take Omega-3 fatty acid supplement (my favorites are Cod Liver Oil or Tuna Omega-3 capsules from Standard Process (available through healthcare practitioners).

-- Apply a beeswax-free lip balm (like Zi Zai Dermatology’s BeeswaxFree Lip Balm or CSFreedom Herbal Lip Balm) to keep lips moist.
-Or if your lips are really raw, inflamed and sensitive, try our CSFreedom Herbal Oil (just oil infused with anti-inflammatory herbs, no wax at all, so much more gentle to apply).
+- When lips are less raw, apply a beeswax-free lip balm (like Zi Zai Dermatology’s BeeswaxFree Lip Balm or CSFreedom Herbal Lip Balm) to keep lips moist.

 - Get a custom formulation of Chinese Herbal Medicine to take internally (helps reduce inflammation, heal skin, and balance the immune system to reduce over-reaction to allergens).
 Find a TCM practitioner near you experienced in treating skin ailments here.